National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 DSCR purchase loan

-Used to acquire a new rental property when the file meets program guidelines.
-Investors often model market rent or in-place lease income against projected PITIA before making an offer.
+Acquire a new rental when the file meets program guidelines.
+Model market rent or in-place lease income against projected PITIA before offering.

 DSCR rate/term refinance

-Replaces an existing investment property loan with a new term or rate structure.
-Useful when property cash flow supports the file and the investor wants to adjust loan terms.
+Replace an existing investment property loan with a new term or rate structure when cash flow supports the file.

 DSCR cash-out refinance